oroinc/documentation/user/storefront/account/rfq/registered.rst

 On the All Requests for Quote Page
 ----------------------------------

-1. Navigate to the :ref:`user menu <frontstore-guide--navigation-user-menu>`.
+1. Navigate to the :ref:`my account menu <frontstore-guide--navigation-user-menu>`.
 2. Click **Request for Quote** in the dropdown.
 3. Click **+New Quote** on the right of the page.